aerickt/ding-dong/README.md

 **Replies Containing Newlines**

 Replies containing new lines have to be expressed in one line where each new line is replaced with `%%`.
 This can be done with a utility like `tr`, though I'm not sure how you'd go about doing something like that on Windows or Mac.
-I'm sure it's pretty simple and you can just Google something.
+I'm sure it's pretty simple to find how on Google.

 **User Specific Triggers**